What to Expect

 - Floor markers and other reminders to help maintain 6 feet of physical distance.

 With so many changes taking place, you may have questions about your upcoming visit.
 Answers to frequently asked questions about visiting TMA are outlined below.
 If your question is not on the list, please contact CustomerService@toledomuseum.org; Museum representatives are happy to assist you.

 When will the Toledo Museum of Art be open?

 The Toledo Museum of Art is open from 11 a.m. to 5 p.m. on Wednesdays, Thursdays and Sundays and 11 a.m. to 8 p.m. on Fridays and Saturdays.
 The Museum is closed Mondays and Tuesdays.

 Do I need to reserve a museum pass in advance to visit TMA?

-Yes.
-Admission to TMA is still free but both members and nonmembers are asked to reserve a museum pass in advance at tickets.toledomuseum.org in order to enter the Museum.
+No. Admission to TMA is still free but both members and nonmembers are asked to register at the Information Desk in Herrick Lobby or the Glass Pavilion when they arrived at the Museum.
 This will help keep crowds at a safe capacity and encourage social distancing.